nathanhaigh/embl-abr-snakemake-nextflow-workshop/README.md

 Workflow Prerequisites
 ======================
-To follow along with the exampples in the workflows, you'll need to install some software first.
+To follow along with the examples in the workflows, you'll need to install some software first.
 Here is a list of software prerequisites:

 - **git**: This tool allows you to use and interact with git repositories.
 - [**hub**](https://hub.github.com/): This tool provides command line access to GitHub so you can do things like create and fork repositories on GitHub via the command line.

-### Insatalling git
+### Installing git
 Simply install through the standard Ubuntu repositories:

 ```bash